vtphan/probably/README.md

 ## Features

 - Visualize probability of prediction of different ML algorithms for each (test) data point.
-This sheds light on how probable predictions are, and how much different algorithms agree.
+This allows us to see how probable predictions are, and how much different algorithms agree.

+- For each data point, we can see (1) probability of prediction, (2) confidence estimate of the prediction being a true positive, (3) confidence estimate of the prediction being a false positive.

 - Show pairwise correlation of and similarity of ML algorithms.